Lecturize/Laravel-Taxonomies/README.md

 ## Changelog

 - [2021-02-09] **v1.0** Extended the database tables to support UUIDs (be sure to generate some on your existing models) and better customization.
+Quite some breaking changes throughout the whole package.

 ## License